dvcrn/sublimious/README.md

 Sublimious tries to add vim-like keybindings for every plugin possible.
 Sidebar navigation for example has been remapped to `j/k`.

+### Tips and Tricks

+- after changing your .sublimious file, hit `<spc> _ r` to re-feed your .sublimious config into sublimetext.
+All changes will be reloaded immediately.
+This includes packages, settings and layers.

 ### To-Dos: